longieirl/openvpn/README.md

 - Generate Diffie Hellman parameters, this one is used by OpenVPN for keys exchange
 ```
+cd /etc/openvpn/easy-rsa/
 ./build-dh
 ```
-Note: if you are lucky this step is fast otherwise it can take a while!
-Be patient.
+__Note:__ if you are lucky this step is fast otherwise it can take a while!
+Be patient....it will finish!

-Note: Root Certificate, Server Certificate and Client Certificates are now generated.
-Client files can be used BUT this tutorial will generate an OPVN config file to be used by Android/Tunnelblick applications.
+- Root Certificate, Server Certificate and Client Certificates are now generated.
+Client files can be used BUT this tutorial will generate an OPVN config file to be used by Android/Tunnelblick applications which will combine all three into one.
+So export them for later!

-- Export these files if you dont want to have single config file.
 ```
+cd /etc/openvpn/easy-rsa/keys
-scp ca.crt HomeClientVPN.key HomeClientVPN.crt root@whereever:/etc/openvpn
+scp ca.crt HomeClientVPN.key HomeClientVPN.crt root@some_other_server:/Users/jlong/Documents/secure
 ```

-- Setup Server config
+# Setup Server
 ```
 sudo cp /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz /etc/openvpn/
 sudo gzip -d /etc/openvpn/server.conf.gz